-The position of the current Board of Directors of The Casino Chip & Gaming Token Collectors Club, Inc. (the club) is as follows:
+The position of the current Board of Directors of the Casino Collectibles Association (the club) is as follows:

 Slabbing, or to be more precise, grading and encapsulating, has not proven itself to be a reliable means of defining value, authenticity or even condition, and therefore to give it the imprimatur of club approval could be misleading to collectors, especially novice collectors.